Pictorial Walks

 Wick Ferry to the Double Dykes

-Sitting unobtrusively at the back of a small grassed area, adjacent to the moorings at Quomps is an Iron grilled "kissing" gate.
-The notice informs you that you about to enter "Hengistbury Head.
-Nature Reserve and Ancient Monument".
 Hengistbury Head is actually about a mile away.
 The unassuming gate leads you into a beautiful meandering footpath that tranverses bogs and ponds with wooden bridges while keeping you roughtly alongside the inner side of the reed bed that separates the river from the land.
 The only criticsm is that you rarely see the river even though it is always quite close.
 But the natural rugged path has its own charm and is a wonderful uncluttered ramble.
-It is certainly one of the best and least well known ways of approaching Hengistbury Head
+It is certainly one of the best and least well known ways of approaching Hengistbury Head.

 The path varies in quality but is easily managed by most people.
 If it has been raining there may be surface water and mud.
 Wearing flip-flops or light sandals risks the attention of stinging nettles and brambles but a ordinary pair of shoes is usually ample enough for this path.
-The path leads you across some of the low marsh land that surrounds the river.
-Small bridges have been built, where necessary, over the reed beds and ponds.
-This land is geologically speaking quite new and has been deposited by the twin rivers within the last 10000 years.
-Cattle are kept on the marsh.
-If you leave them alone they will return the favour.

-The winding path leading across marshland to hengistbury Head
+The winding path leading across marshland to Hengistbury Head

 In the 18th and early 19th centuries these marshes and the paths that cross them were heavily used by local smugglers.
 They brought ashore huge quantities of contraband (mainly wine, brandy and tobacco) at Hengistbury Head and then shipped it out safe houses in Christchurch, Wick and Mudeford.
 While walking along this lonely path you are, historically speaking, keeping some dubious company!